DCGroothuizenDijkema/dcgroothuizendijkema/README.md

 Here is my [github.io page](https://dcgroothuizendijkema.github.io) and my [university profile](https://profiles.auckland.ac.nz/david-groothuizen-dijkema).

-I did my undergraduate degree in engineering science, which had a focus on mathematical modelling and computation methods.
+I did my undergraduate degree in engineering science, which had a focus on mathematical modelling and computational methods.
 Below are some of my personal coding projects from the time.